-- a) To be listed as an FEI Level 1 Eventing Steward - b) To have acted as a Steward at 6 International events (of which 3 in the Eventing Discipline) at least Equestrian Australia National Eventing Rules updated Dec 2016
+a) To be listed as an FEI Level 1 Eventing Steward

-- one time as a Chief Steward and one time as an Assistant Chief Steward at a 3 or 4 star event within 5 years. - To have fulfilled the educational requirements with a positive assessment and recommendation for promotion. - d) To understand and speak English.
+- b) To have acted as a Steward at 6 International events (of which 3 in the Eventing Discipline) at least one time as a Chief Steward and one time as an Assistant Chief Steward at a 3 or 4 star event within 5 years. - c) To have fulfilled the educational requirements with a positive assessment and recommendation for promotion. - d) To understand and speak English.